The Valuation Office Agency (VOA), an agency of Her Majesty's Revenues and Customs, set the rateable value (RV) for each non-domestic property.

 The rateable value broadly represents the yearly rent that the property could have been let for on the open market on a particular date.

-For the revaluation coming into effect on 1 April 2017 the date for the yearly rent that the property could have been let for will be set as April 2015.
+For the revaluation coming into effect on 1 April 2017, this date will be set as 1 April 2015.

 Please note: we cannot change your draft rateable value if you think it is wrong.
 If you have any queries please contact the Valuation Office Agency.